 Most dogs provide their owners with companionship, a sense of security, and unconditional love.
 When they do get angry or feel threatened, however, they can go into an uncontrollable rage with catastrophic results.

-A dog bite injury is painful, and in many cases leaves a permanent scar.
+A dog bite injury is painful, and in many personal injury cases leaves a permanent scar.
 How much money you will get from an attack depends upon a number of different factors, mostly the homeowner’s insurance policy.

-California residents who have been bitten by a dog should consult with a personal injury attorney to determine if they have the right to pursue compensation for their injuries and find out how compensation amounts are determined.
+California residents who have been bitten by a dog should consult with a personal injury attorney to determine if they have the right to pursue dog bite compensation for their injuries and find out how compensation amounts are determined.

-The owner is held liable for the injuries incurred if the dog bites you, as long as the incident occurred in a public place or on the owner’s property—only if you were an invited guest.
+The dog owner is held liable for the injuries incurred if the dog bites you, as long as the incident occurred in a public place or on the dog owner’s property—only if you were an invited guest.

 Dog owners in California are unable to plead ignorance when their pet attacks an adult or child.
 In other words, they cannot formulate a defense based on them not knowing that the animal had an aggressive tendency or was capable of attacking a human.